Home

 Many insurance companies use something similar when setting your insurance rates, called a credit-based insurance score.
 You may be able to improve your insurance score by improving how you handle credit, which in turn may lower your premium payments on auto or homeowners insurance.

-Some fico scores offered to consumers are just estimates and are different from the credit risk scores lenders actually use, although they may appear similar.
+Some scores offered to consumers are just estimates and are different from the credit risk scores lenders actually use, although they may appear similar.
 Consumer reporting agencies and other companies sometimes use an estimated score to illustrate a consumer’s general level of credit risk.

 How might you tell whether a score is estimated?
 Ask the company if the score is used by most lenders.
-If it isn't, it is likely to be an estimated fico credit score.
+If it isn't, it is likely to be an estimated fico score.